 It is suggested better using an auxiliary picture, and just signal its properties in an SEI message rather than signalling the mask values in the SEI message.
 With the proposed method, the bit rate for the mask might become higher than for the video.
 Such an SEI message should be simple to define, very similar to alpha channels.

 As a result, further work was carried out to evaluate this solution.
 In particular, this contribution presents the methodology implemented for the generation of transparency information sequences based on the JVET CTC sequences.
-Consequently, the contribution further provides coding test results for the compression of those transparency information sequences as auxiliary pictures.
+Consequently, the contribution further provides coding test results for the compression of those transparency information sequences as coded pictures.
 Lastly, the measure bitrates of those sequences are compared against the bitrate for the associated video bitstreams.

-Along with test results, this contribution proposes the corresponding SEI signaling for the transport of the transparency information as auxiliary pictures based on SEI messages.
-Such signaling would enable the proper post-decoding operations of the primary and auxiliary pictures to achieve the intended transparency effect on display.
+Along with test results, this contribution proposes the corresponding SEI signaling for the transport of the transparency information as coded pictures in different layers based on SEI messages.
+Such signaling would enable the proper post-decoding operations of the decoded pictures from both layers to achieve the intended transparency effect on display.

-Experiment of coding transparency information sequence
+Experiment of coding transparency information sequences

 Transparency information sequence generation

+In JVET-Y0104 [1], a simulation to estimate the bitrate needed for lossless encoding of transparency information sequence was provided.
+The simulation relied on considering a single manually created mask as representative for a transparency information sequence.
+This technique would defeat the purpose of testing an auxiliary picture-based approach if the same transparency information picture was used for the entire sequence.
+As a result, the new experiment required to generate sequences of transparency information for a given test sequence.

+Quite evidently, generating manually a mask for each picture of a test sequence was not feasible.
+Therefore, it was decided to develop an automatic process for the generation of these transparency information sequences.

+The developed Python script builds on existing well-known libraries that are OpenCV and PyTorch.
+Depending on the type of video sequence, talking person, moving persons, etc., different approaches were needed to generate relevant transparency information sequence.
+For instance, extracting a person talking in a video sequence illustrates well what could be a relevant transparency information sequence in this case.
+In another video, a semitransparent effect for the background was more pertinent to emphasize the region of interest in the video such as moving persons.
+In other video, the narrative effect could imply to separate near and far object in the scenes with different transparency levels.
+As a result, three generation modes were developed:

+Background extraction

+Object cut-out

+Depth-based mapping

+The first two modes are relying on algorithms provided by the OpenCV library.
+The third mode is using a depth sequence, generated with the PyTorch framework, associated with the video sequence.
+The different script modes are illustrated in Figure 1.